The other day I went grocery shopping with my friends and even after hours of going here and there, I was not able to pick a cooking oil for myself.

 Soybean oil is high in poly-and monounsaturated fats and low in immersed fats .
 It additionally contains Omega 3 unsaturated fats, which lessens the danger of cardiovascular illnesses.

 One of the most important things to keep in mind is that oil behaves differently when heated, it changes texture, color, taste as well as its nutritional properties.
 When the oil reaches its smoking point, a lot of the nutrients are destroyed and it can sometimes potentially form harmful compounds.
-Also, different oils have varying amounts of fats, Polyunsaturated, Monounsaturated and Saturated fats so it is important to select the right kind of oil for our daily use.

 Did You Know